ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 Here's a new, important, piece of information: the code above declares a variable called `var_p` and it's marked as a `uniform`.
 A uniform is a variable that's passed from Javascript to a shader.
 It's called a `uniform` because its value stays the same for each vertex processed by the shader.

-The variable $p$ in the user's equation is represented as a uniform.
-That means that we can update its value from Javascript without having to generate an entirely new shader.
+Because the variable $p$ in the user's equation is represented as a uniform, we can update its value from Javascript without generating a new shader.

 <!-- TODO(ryan): say more about this and how setting a uniform is much faster than generating a shader -->